chaudharydeepanshu/clean_calendar/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-**Note: Clean calendar is very new rigtnow but don't be afraid of the new as it will be maintained mannerly for a very long long time.
-It is in active development stage.**
+**Note: We know Clean calendar is still very new, but don't be put off by it because it will be well-maintained for a very, very long time.
+It is in the early stages of development.
+Additionally, you can contact me via email, discord, or any of the other channels provided on my Github profile if you have any questions or suggestions about this package.**

+**Yes, without a doubt, giving a like will encourage me to work on this package more quickly.**

 ## Description

-A new Flutter calendar package that allows you to create a clean, beautiful and customisable calendar.
-Currently it supports a customisable month view and option to show custom streaks for dates.
-This is only the beginning as it is under active development to include various common features such as events, date selection and many more.
+A brand-new Flutter calendar package that enables you to make a simple, lovely, and customizable calendar.
+It now offers a customizable month view and the choice to display unique streaks for dates.
+It is actively being developed to add numerous common features, like events, date selection, and many more, so this is just the beginning.

 ## Features

-- Create custom streaks of dates.
+- Give a list of dates so that the calendar can display them as streaks.

 <img src="https://user-images.githubusercontent.com/85361211/183488609-8569b762-dda7-4ae4-929b-73d14ab62ac8.png" width="400" />

-- Custom month view calendar.
+- Calendar with custom month view.

 | Dark mode Gif  | Light mode Gif |
 | --- | --- |